Killkase42/Metal-melting-Furnace/README.md

 - Cover was not stable
 - Crucible was not durable or stable
 - Smelter was not mobile
+- The surrounding earth was a decent insulator, but had a very high mass and absorbed too much heat
 - Convinced neighbors that the fires of hell had erupted from next-door backyard

 # Second Protoype